LucasDLee/C4-Notes-and-Code/C4 Web D&D/Code Notes/JavaScript_Notes.md

 ### Functions

+What is a function?
+A function is a piece of code we can pre-define so we can reuse it later.

 - A block of code that is used for a specific task
   - Need the following:
     - "function" keyword